ANGSD-wrapper/angsd-wrapper/README.md

 ANGSD-wrapper is a utility developed to aid in the analysis of next generation sequencing data.
 Users can do the following with this suite:
 - Calculate a site frequency spectrum
 - Calculate a 2D site frequency spectrum with corresponding Fst estimations
-- Perform ABBA BABA tests
+- ~~Perform Abbababa tests~~ In progress
 - Extract a FASTA sequence from BAM files
 - Estimate genotype likelihoods
-- Estimate thetas and various neutrality statistics
+- Estimate Thetas and various neutrality statistics
 - Calculate per-individual inbreeding coefficient
 - Find admixture proportions

 Likelihood based approaches are used in ANGSD to calculate summary statistics for next generation sequencing data.
-The wrapper scripts and documentation aim to make angsd user friendly.
+The wrapper scripts and documentation aim to make ANGSD user friendly.

 ## Installing angsd-wrapper

-To install angsd-wrapper, download from GitHub
+To install ANGSD-wrapper, download from GitHub

 ```shell
 git clone https://github.com/mojaveazure/angsd-wrapper.git